Maximum Welfare Allocations under Quantile Valuations: Introduction

-\paragraph{Utilitarian Welfare.} We first show that the problem of maximizing the Utilitarian Social Welfare is NP-hard for both balanced and all allocations.
-Over balanced allocations (where each agent receives $m/n$ items), we prove that it is NP-hard to approximate the optimal \USW{} within a factor $O(\frac{m/n}{\log (m/n)})$ for instances with $m\leq n^2$.
-We then present a $\min(\frac{m}{n}+1,n)$-approximation algorithm, which matches the hardness of approximation bound asymptotically.
+\paragraph{Utilitarian Welfare.} We first show that the problem of maximizing the Utilitarian Social Welfare is NP-hard for both balanced (\cref{thm:hardnessUSW:Balanced}) and unconstrained allocations (\cref{thm:NP-USW}).
+Over balanced allocations (where each agent receives $\lceil m/n\rceil$ or $\lfloor m/n\rfloor$ items), we prove that it is NP-hard to approximate the optimal \USW{} within a factor $O(\frac{m}{n})$ for instances with $m\leq n^2$.
+We then present a $\min(\lceil\frac{m}{n}\rceil+1,n)$-approximation algorithm, which matches the hardness of approximation bound up to a constant.

-In the setting without constraints on the allocation, we present a $\left( 1+\frac{1}{n-1}\right)$-approximation algorithm to the optimal $\USW{}$.
+In the unconstrained setting, we present a general reduction format that shows intractability for all $\tau \in [0,1)$.
+Complementing this, we present a $\left(\frac{n}{n-1}\right)$-approximation algorithm to the optimal $\USW{}$ (\cref{thm:scapegoat}).
 Our results thus demonstrate that the complexity of both problems differs significantly depending on whether the allocations are required to be balanced.
+All our algorithms for utilitarian welfare are for instances with \textit{heterogeneous quantiles}, i.e., for settings where agents' quantile values need not be the same.